-If your dog has short hair, either naturally due to breed or because of his or her haircut, you should use sunscreen to protect against harmful rays.
-Look for sunscreens designed specifically for dogs or ask your veterinarian for a suggestion.
+If your dog has short hair, either naturally due to breed or because of their haircut, you should use sunscreen to protect against harmful rays.
+Look for sunscreens designed specifically for dogs, or ask your veterinarian for a suggestion.
 Be sure to avoid products with zinc oxide.
-It’s commonly found in sunscreen, but toxic to dogs.
+It’s commonly found in sunscreen and is toxic to dogs.

 Try out the product on your dog first by applying it to a small area of skin.
-Even if the sunscreen is made for dogs, your pooch could have a reaction to it.
+Even if the sunscreen is made for dogs, your pup could have a reaction to it.

 Lather the sunscreen on areas of your dog’s body exposed to the sun.
 You don’t need to cover all of the very furry parts, or you’ll end up with one greasy dog!

 A pet’s heavy coat acts as insulation and keeps your pet from overheating.
-If your pet has a thinner coat, you can try dressing him or her in sun protective clothing.
+If your pet has a thinner coat, you can try dressing them in sun-protective clothing.
 Choose sun protective clothing with lighter colors to help keep your dog cooler.
 Dark colors absorb and hold in heat from the sun.

-Even if you’re very diligent about protecting your dog from the sun’s rays, he or she can still get skin cancer.
+Even if you’re very diligent about protecting your dog from the sun’s rays, they can still get canine skin cancer.
 The good news is that it can often be treated successfully, even more so if it’s caught early.
-This is one of the reasons it’s important to get your dog a yearly check up, so your veterinarian can look for signs of skin cancer.
+This is one of the reasons it’s essential to get your dog a yearly check-up, so your veterinarian can look for signs of skin cancer.

 In addition, you should make an effort to look over your dog’s coat and skin at home on a regular basis.
 You can look for dark spots or irritated patches of skin as well as lumps or bumps.
 A careful home skin check can also help you detect other issues, such as fleas, ticks, and common skin conditions.